 Macau may be small but you’d be surprised at how much there is to do for active travellers.
 With a balmy sub-tropical climate, there are plenty of outdoor activities available to get you moving, such as hiking, swimming, windsurfing and playing golf.

 Sporting fans will want to plan a trip around one of Macao’s sporting events, such as the Wushu Masters Challenge or the Macao Grand Prix.

 Walking around the Historic Centre of Macao will give you a good workout and these itineraries will keep you on the move while you look at Macau’s famous landmarks.
 Aside from that, here are some other ways for sporting fans and active travellers to enjoy Macao.

 Planning a trip soon?
-Here are the top places to visit in Macao and the best things to do in Macau including he best attractions in Macao for kids.
+Here are the top places to visit in Macao and 50 free things to do in Macau including he best attractions in Macao for kids.
 Macao offers arange of accommodation from budget hotels to the best luxury hotels in the world.

 - 12 Sporting and Outdoor Activities in Macao

 - 1- Lap up the excitement at the 66th Macao Grand Prix

 - 2- Learn some moves at the Wushu Masters Challenge

 - 3- Run in the Macau International Marathon

 - 4- Hike around Taipa and Coloane